-You will be asked to sign a consent form if this has not already been done.
+You will be asked to sign a consent form if you have not already signed it in clinic.

 The procedure

 A nurse will go with you to the endoscopy room where your ERCP will take place.
 A nurse will stay with you during the procedure.